 Stressed puppies will look for things with your smell on them, so if there are things you don't want chewed, put them away!

-We recommend that you provide them with plenty of soft raw bones, e.g. chicken necks or brisket bones or locally made Pigs' ears or Cows' ears to vent their feelings on, and to keep articles of value, e.g. your new shoes tucked away safely in your wardrobe!
+We recommend that you provide them with plenty of soft raw bones, e.g. chicken necks or brisket bones or locally made Pigs' Ears or Chew Sticks to vent their feelings on, and to keep articles of value, e.g. your new shoes tucked away safely in your wardrobe!

 Fortunately the teething period does come to an end.
 Depending upon the breed, by the time puppies have reached 7 months old, give or take a month or two puppies should have a full set of adult teeth.
 Sometimes permanent teeth are referred to as adult teeth.